 As a member of the armed forces, you have rights and responsibilities under the Uniform Code of Military Justice.
 While there are other issues in life you may resolve through the military court system, divorce is handled in local civilian courts.

-State laws controls all aspects regarding the divorce of a service member unless a specific federal law or regulation requires otherwise.
+State laws control all aspects regarding the divorce of a service member unless a specific federal law or regulation requires otherwise.
 State laws determine parenting plans, custody, visitation, child support, spousal support, and property division.
 Military lawyers (JAG Corps) may advise service members in legal matters, but will not represent service members in a divorce.
 Private counsel is always required.

 Where can I get divorced?

-If you are a service member stationed at a military based in the state of Washington, your divorce can be heard in a Washington State court, but if you or your spouse are a resident of a different state your case can be filed in that other State.
+If you are a service member stationed at a military base in the state of Washington, your divorce can be heard in a Washington State court, but if you or your spouse are a resident of a different state your case can be filed in that other State.

 State courts must have “jurisdiction” over the parties before a divorce case can go forward.
 The Petitioner in a divorce action must be a resident in the State in which the divorce is filed, unless the State has a special exception for service members stationed in the state.